qgis/QGIS-Documentation/docs/training_manual/processing/crs.rst

 Run the algorithm and you will get a new layer, identical to the input one, but with a different CRS.
 It will appear on the same region of the canvas, like the other ones, since QGIS will reproject it on the fly, but its original coordinates are different.
-You can see that by running the :guilabel:`Export/Add geometry columns` algorithm using this new layer as input, and verifying that the added coordinates are different to the ones in the attribute tables of both of the two layers that we had computed before.
+You can see that by running the :guilabel:`Add geometry attributes` algorithm using this new layer as input, and verifying that the added coordinates are different to the ones in the attribute tables of both of the two layers that we had computed before.